Thorfgin/charactercreator/README.md

 	- LANGUAGE: add multi-language support as an option >> English

 	- FIX: Chromium browser compatibility
-	- FIX: Add text '/per Day' to mana gained.
-	- FIX: Change minimum XP to 0, so editing MAX XP on mobile is allowed.
 	- BUG FIX: When skills are sorted and a new skill is added, it is not added in the sorted order.

 	SHOULD: